IS-ENES3/IS-ENES-Portal-Website/pages/data-task-force.md

 - Advising and Representing ENES in international coordination activities and in the deployment of international climate data infrastructure — both within Europe and beyond.
 Leading and co-leading European and International climate-related activities on standards.
 - Establishing and promulgating common European positions dealing with data, metadata services and the necessary software and services.

-The ENES Data TF is expected to be instrumental in:
+The ENES Data-TF is expected to be instrumental in:

 - Coordinating the relevant European data infrastructure: defining and assigning responsibilities, agreeing on common rules and procedures, and maintaining a living roadmap listing actions and priorities.
 - Promote interactions between data providers and users to interact with the European data strategy.